dougbutner/web-4/README.md

 ##  Information Entropy
 Web 3 focuses on storing information forever in a provable way.
 Web 4 introduces a **counter-model** which may be **optionally** adopted by any time-token-based system.
 In this model, who did what becomes **harder and harder to know** the more time that passes.

 This idea hinges upon incremental time units, the number of which is used to decide how difficult information about a particular individual is to access.
-This can be implemented by increasing the difficulty required to verify a transaction chain, or economically by increasing the fees associated
+This can be implemented by increasing the difficulty required to verify a transaction chain, or economically by increasing the fees associated with accessing or interacting with old transactions or smart contracts.

 With **information entropy**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
 The further back in time a transaction is, the **harder** it is to link it to another transaction with any **certainty**.